zakodium-oss/react-plot-docs/docs/200_axes/000_intro.md

 Axes are one of the main component in `react-plot` <br/>

-There are currently 2 diffrent way to represent your Axes:
+There are currently 2 diffrent components to represent your Axes:

 - **[Axis](./100_axis.md)**
 - **[Parallel Axis](./200_parallelAxis.md)**